M&A livens up European equity trading as STOXX heads for weekly loss

 The pan-European STOXX 600 index was flat in percentage terms by 0822 GMT, on track for a slight loss in a week dominated by geopolitical tensions and chaos in the Trump administration.

-Germany's DAX .GDAXI index did not open, and trading in Siemens' (SIEGn.DE) Healthineers (SHLG.DE) was also delayed.
+Germany’s DAX index did not open, and trading in Siemens’ Healthineers was also delayed.

-Deal-making was once again in focus on European stocks, with shares in exchange operator NEX Group (NXGN.L) soaring more than 33 percent to the top of the STOXX following a preliminary takeover offer from U.S.-based exchange operator CME Group (CME.O).
+Deal-making was once again in focus on European stocks, with shares in exchange operator NEX Group soaring more than 33 percent to the top of the STOXX following a preliminary takeover offer from U.S.-based exchange operator CME Group .

 Reporting by Kit Rees